 - You must not have worked or been paid for at least 7 consecutive days, and

-You must apply for the benefits within 4 weeks from your last working day otherwise you risk losing benefits.
-If you already filed a claim within the past 52 weeks you may revive that claim for benefits.
-Advise the HRDC office that you made a claim.
-Your employer should issue your Record of Employment (ROE) within 5 days of your unemployment.
-As soon as you receive your ROE, make your application to the HRDC office.
+You must apply for the benefits within 4 weeks from your last working day, otherwise you risk losing benefits.
+If you already filed a claim within the past 52 weeks you may renew that claim for benefits.
+Inform the Service Canada office that you made a claim.
+Your employer should issue your “Record of Employment” (ROE) within 5 days of your unemployment.
+As soon as you receive your ROE, make your application to the Human Resources Development Canada (HRDC) office.
 If you do not receive your ROE from your employer within 14 days, apply without the ROE and prove your employment by submitting your pay stubs.

-The amount of benefit you receive from EI is 55% of your average insured earnings up to a maximum of $413 per week.
+The amount of benefit you receive from EI is 55% of your average insured earnings up to a maximum of $537.00 per week.
 The calculation to determine the amount you are paid is determined by the amount of total earnings paid within the last 26 weeks of employment.

-- An income of less than $25,921 per year, and
+- An income of less than $25,921.00 per year;

-- Have children, and
+- Have children; and

-It is important that the information you supply in claiming EI is correct.
+You cannot work full time and collect EI benefits.
+You can work part-time or occasionally and still be entitled to benefits.
 If you are found to have knowingly given false information or withheld information that would have reduced your benefits you can be fined and/or sentenced to jail.
 This also applies if you receive overpayment and do not report it or cash a benefit cheque that is not your own.